AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

    - Routing Options: Dynamic (requires BGP)

 #.
-Download configuration template from AWS VPN Connection for "Generic" vendor (Referred as 'Configuration Template' below) .
+At AWS Console, download configuration template from AWS VPN Connection for "Generic" vendor (Referred as 'Configuration Template' below) .

 #.
-Detach VGW from Transit VPC (if it was attached).
+At AWS Console, detach VGW from Transit VPC (if it was attached).

 #.
 At Aviatrix Controller console, create Site2Cloud tunnel on Aviatrix Gateway to work with AWS VGW with the following configuration: